DeschutesDesignGroupLLC/perscom-docs/docs/components/users.md

 - `update:user` Can update an existing user.
 - `delete:user` Can delete an existing user.
 - `manage:billing` Can access the billing portal and update all billing related settings.
-- `manage:api` Can access the external integration section of the Dashboard.
+- `manage:api` Can access the external integration section of the dashboard.
 - `view:log` Can view the application logs.